marcusinskip/website/deploy/README.md

 ## Future enhancements

-- Terraform configuration converted to Modules, thus allowing code reuse.
+- Terraform configuration converted to modules, thus allowing code reuse.
 - Secret information stored in AWS Secret Manager or AWS SSM Parameter Store and a small application placed in the Docker container to obtain the secret information.
 - AWS Autoscaling group to scale up and down AWS Fargate resources depending on demand
 - AWS Code pipeline to provide a build process and automatic deployment